Perspective-taking: Definition

 Perspective-taking takes place when an individual views a situation from another's point-of-view.
 Perspective-taking has been defined along two dimensions: perceptual and conceptual.

 Perceptual perspective-taking is the ability to understand how another person experiences things through their senses (i.e. visually or auditorily).
 Most of the literature devoted to perceptual perspective-taking focuses on visual perspective-taking: the ability to understand the way another person sees things in physical space.

 Conceptual perspective-taking is the ability to comprehend and take on the viewpoint of another person's psychological experience (i.e. thoughts, feelings, and attitudes).

 Related terms

 Theory of mind

 Theory of mind is the awareness that people have individual psychological states that differ from one another.
-Within perspective-taking literature, the term perspective-taking and theory of mind are sometimes used interchangeably; some studies use theory of mind tasks in order to test if someone is engaging in perspective-taking.
-The two concepts are related but different: theory of mind is the recognition that another person has different thoughts and feelings while perspective-taking is the ability to take on that other person's point of view.
+Within perspective-taking literature, the terms perspective-taking and theory of mind are sometimes used interchangeably; some studies use theory of mind tasks in order to test if someone is engaging in perspective-taking.
+The two concepts are related but different: theory of mind is the recognition that another person has different thoughts and feelings, while perspective-taking is the ability to take on that other person's point of view.